Otoru/Genesis/docs/content/docs/ESL-events-structure/_index.md

 ---
-title: 'ESL events structure'
+title: ESL Event Structure
-weight: 2
+weight: 30
 ---

-# ESL events structure
+# ESL Event Structure

-An event message has two parts:
+An event message in the Event Socket Layer (ESL) consists of two parts:

-- A list of headers (`key: value` based structure).
+- A list of headers (a key-value structure).
-- A body (optional).
+- An optional body.

 ## Example